-Each Trustee will be sent a meeting notice, stating the date, time and place, no later than ten days prior to a scheduled meeting.
-A regular meeting of the Board may be cancelled by the President upon a determination that there is a lack of business, or there will not be a quorum present.
-Written or oral notice of a cancellation will be given to each Board member prior to the scheduled meeting.
-A Trustee who wants to be included in the meeting by telephone must inform the executive secretary prior to the meeting.
-The secretary will provide the Trustee with directions on how to be connected to the meeting by telephone.
+A meeting attendance poll will be sent to each Trustee a week prior to a scheduled meeting.
+A regular meeting of the Board may be canceled by the President if there is a lack of business or a quorum will not be present.
+Written, electronic, or oral notice of a cancellation will be given to each Board member prior to the scheduled meeting date.
+A Trustee who wants to attend the meeting by telephone or interactive technology must inform the executive secretary prior to the meeting.
+The secretary will provide the Trustee with directions on how to be connected to the meeting by telephone or interactive technology.